Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Take baking a cake as an example.
 To create the deliverable “cake”, you need eggs, flour, butter, and sugar.
-Thus, you can have a task “Buy ingredients”.
+Thus, you can have the task “Buy ingredients”.
 The end product (deliverable) of this task would be the core raw ingredients.

-How you want to divide this task up into sub-tasks is up to you.
+How you want to divide this task into sub-tasks is up to you.
 If you’re handing off this task to an experienced baker, you might just write “buy cake ingredients”.

 But if you’re handing it off to your teenage son, you might include detailed to-dos such as “find the baking aisle, look for unsalted butter, etc.”

 These sub-tasks are not essential by themselves.
 You don’t have to include instructions on where to find cake ingredients in order to make the cake (the task assignee can often figure this out by herself).